AnasGrzor/setup-tailwind/README.md

 Usage
 After installing the package,

-Add this to your package.json file and then run the setup command
+Add this to the scripts tag of your package.json file and then run the setup command

 ``` bash
 "setup-tailwind": "node node_modules/setup-tailwind/setup-tailwind.js"